 Interviews will be conducted on a rolling basis with our successful candidates joining us as soon as possible - early applications are encouraged!

-Milestone Academy will be holding an Open Morning for prospective Teaching Assistants, allowing you to see our academy in action!
-The event will be held on Thursday 4th April 2019 from 9.30am - 11.45am.
-If our environment appeals to you and you're keen to see it first hand, email email@example.com to book a place.
+Milestone Academy regularly hold Open Mornings for prospective Teaching Assistants, allowing you to see our academy in action!
+Our next event will be held in early July 2019.
+If our environment appeals to you and you're keen to see it first hand, email email@example.com to receive further details in due course and book a place.
 Alternatively, you can get in touch on 01634 412 273.
 During the morning, you will;

-Be welcomed with refreshments and an overview of the role of the Teaching Assistant at Milestone Academy, delivered by Nigel Jones (Principal)
+- Be welcomed with refreshments and an overview of the role of the Teaching Assistant at Milestone Academy

-Have a debrief by the Associate Principal, Dee Pickerill, who can answer any further questions
+- Have a debrief with a member of the Leadership Team who can answer any further questions